PoppinMic/cross-word/README.md

 Another technical choice is that I have some error messages currently just logged in console, while it later can be in message toasts on top-level of our app using `context API` or `redux`.

-The last one I can think of now is that I make a comparision of two objects instead of arrays when validating.
+Next, I make a comparision of two objects instead of arrays when validating.
 So at this state, I didn't see the necessary to put it in a Web Worker and process it asyncly.

+On situation when user entered a word before then delete the word and leave the input empty, I decided to leave that object key's value as `""` instead of delete the key, so later we may distinguish if the user has tried or not.

 ### Challenges